jgreathouse9/FDIDTutorial/Vignette.md

         return DID_dict

 ```
-Naturally, the DID method is the main workhorse for the selection algorithm nad its Forward Selected variant.
+Naturally, the DID method is the main workhorse for the selection algorithm and its Forward Selected variant.
 It uses convex optimization to estimate DID; to some this may seem odd.
 However, I think it provides a better understanding of what DID is *actually* doing under the hood, especially when estimated with OLS.
 DID is also a constrained form of OLS where we

 ```math
 \begin{align*}